mariomolinam/academic-kickstart/content/authors/admin/_index.md

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email: "mdmolina@nyu.edu"
-address: 1198B, Social Science Building (A5), New York University Abu Dhabi, Abu Dhabi
+address: A5-1195, Social Science Building, New York University Abu Dhabi, Abu Dhabi

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.